Federal Financial Aid

 5. Review your Student Aid Report (SAR).You’ll receive the SAR electronically to the e-mail address you provided when you completed the FAFSA.
 Review the SAR carefully and verify that the information is correct.
 If you see incorrect information, make corrections on your FAFSA by returning to HERE .
 Keep the SAR for your records.
 A corrected SAR will be issued when changes are made.
 The Nicolet College Financial Aid Office will receive your SAR information electronically from the U.S. Department of Education.

 In order to receive financial aid, you must meet the following requirements:

 - Apply and be accepted into a program that qualifies for financial aid.

 - File the FAFSA for the appropriate school year.
-The FAFSA is available after January 1 of each year.
-This covers Fall, Spring, and Summer Semesters for that academic year.
+The FAFSA is available after October 1 of each year.
+This covers fall, spring, and summer terms for that academic year.

 - Enroll in classes that are required for your program.

-- Enroll in at least six credits to qualify for a federal direct loan.
+- Enroll in at least six credits to qualify for federal direct loans.

 - Be a US Citizen, a National or permanent resident of the United States.

 - Not be in default on any educational loan and/or owe any repayment of funds to Nicolet College or any previously attended educational institution.